Skip to content

 ├── scion-opencode OpenCode harness

-The core-base layer changes infrequently.
-Most rebuilds only need scion-base and the harness layers (the common build target).
+The core-base layer changes infrequently, but needs to be built at least once as it is a prerequisite for all other layers.
+Most rebuilds only need scion-base, the harness layers, and the hub layer (the common build target).

 Terminal window